exsilium/pxbee-trigger/README.md

 ## Trigger

-Send a ZCL "On" command to trigger the connected relay for 125ms.
+Send a Unicast ZCL "On" command to trigger the connected relay for 125ms.
 The state of the switch remains in "Off" state.
+Broadcast command is ignored by default.

 ```
 Endpoint: 0xEA,